Moto Trip Now! Features

 - The Finish button terminates your trip, records your trip's end date and time, and removes the trip from your list of planned trips.

-- The Moto Now button is the heart of the app and is described in detail under the "Moto Now" tab above.
+- You'll also notice the Moto Now button on the Trip Underway screen.
+This is the heart of the app and is described in detail under the Moto Now tab.

 Tapping the Bikes button on the home screen presents a list of your bikes grouped by bikes you own and ones you've rented.
 You can add a new bike using the "+" button or tap on any bike in the list to view detailed information about the bike including...